rotanmihyar/sunShine/README.md

 2) The structure of the table is handed over as a parameters.
 3) The table is able to display images, links, dates, booleans, and select input.
 4) The data is handed over as a parameter.
-5)The table has an option to be displayed as table or as grid.
+5) The table has an option to be displayed as table or as grid.

 ## How does it work